TUDelft-books/CSBB-textbook/book/Quarter2/Week2_10.md

 -   What questions do you have?
 (Students should be prepared to ask something)

-## Weekly submitted Assignments
+## Weekly Submitted Assignments

 ### Group

-Submit the final paper.
+Submit the final paper

 ### Individual

-Do the course evaluation (anonymous).
+Do the course evaluation (anonymous)

-Submit your final thoughts on the minor, suggestions for improvements, (not anonymous).
+Submit your final thoughts on the minor, suggestions for improvements, (not anonymous)